Bottom line: AdEspresso makes it simple to test and pick winning Facebook ads.

 This post contains affiliate links and pays a commission should you become a customer.

-My Frustrations with Using Facebook Ads Manager and Power Editor
+My Frustrations Using Facebook Ads Manager and Power Editor

 Perhaps the most frustrating part of Power Editor or running Facebook Ads Manager is figuring out what ads perform the best.
 It should be easy to see but it’s not.
 Even learning how to publish an ad was frustrating for me the first time I used Power Editor.
 There’s a lot about Power Editor that is not intuitive at all.
 That is what made me look for a better solution.
 I found it with AdEspresso.

 Using AdEspresso I was able to make $7,000 in about 2 months from one campaign (that is net – after the cost of ads)!
 It split tests all the elements of your ads, optimizes your campaigns, and more.
 You can read my AdEspresso review below, but the best way to learn is to sign up for the free trial and get started.
-That’s what I did when I started.
+That’s what I did when I started – I signed up and started using it right away.
 It’s literally something you can learn as you go.
-It’s very visual and intuitive.
+It’s very visual and intuitive, which is what I like most about it.

 Split Testing Facebook Ads